orbitjs/orbit/README.md

 The following events are associated with an action (`find` in this case):

-* `willFind` - triggered before an action is performed.
-Any promises returned by event listeners will be settled in series before proceeding.

 * `assistFind` - triggered prior to calling the default `_find` handler.
 Listeners can optionally return a promise.
 If any promise resolves successfully, its resolved value will be used as the return value of